2008 Brickyard 400: Race

-Numerous drivers would suffer tire failures during the race.
-Dale Earnhardt Jr. would be the first on lap 26, blowing a right rear tire while leading the race.
-Just 3 laps later, Juan Pablo Montoya would blow a tire coming off of turn 2.
+Numerous drivers suffered tire failures during the race.
+Dale Earnhardt Jr. was the first on lap 26, blowing a right rear tire while leading the race.
+Just 3 laps later, Juan Pablo Montoya blew a tire coming off of turn 2.
 ESPN reported major tire cording on Jeff Gordon.
-On lap 47, Carl Edwards reported on the radion that he had a right rear tire problem.
-Just seconds later on the same lap, Matt Kenseth would spin on the backstretch with a right rear tire failure, causing major damage to the right side of the car.
+On lap 47, Carl Edwards reported on the radio that he had a right rear tire problem.
+Just seconds later on the same lap, Matt Kenseth spun on the backstretch with a right rear tire failure, causing major damage to the right side of the car.
 ESPN reported Kyle Busch had some tire problems on lap 65.
-After that, tires would show a little bit of improvement, even though the tires still showed major cording.
+After that, tires showed a slight improvement, even though the tires still showed major cording.
 Throughout the race, drivers expressed their disappointment at the events that had occurred prior and during the event, with Matt Kenseth saying in the garage "It's a really, really disappointing situation.
 You know, this is one of the biggest races in the year, to never have this car here, before or not come into an open test and then working on this things working the tires, it's pretty darn disappointing...
 I feel bad for the fans and everything, when we're running three quarters speed because we're worried the tires are going to fall off and we got them blowing every 8 laps.
 I'm pretty disappointed."
-NASCAR president Mike Helton would publicly announce that NASCAR threw out more competition cautions than expected.
+NASCAR president Mike Helton announced that NASCAR threw out more competition cautions than expected.
 Many NASCAR fans compare it to the 2005 United States Grand Prix tire debacle, when tires blowing out became a major concern for drivers.
-Some also say that this race was another incident that would cause the decline of NASCAR's popularity.
+Some also say that this race was another incident that caused the decline of NASCAR's popularity.